Guppster/ProjectLedger/_posts/2017-04-06-simplicity-of-a-blog.md

 <amp-img width="1022" height="217" layout="responsive" src="{{ site.baseurl }}/assets/images/medium.png"></amp-img>

-Personally, I am very easily distracted, so when reading a blog post with many other elements on the sides I find it hard to focus and absorb the content i'm reading.
+Personally, I am very easily distracted, so when reading a blog post with many other elements on the sides I find it hard to focus and absorb the content I'm reading.
 For example above you can see one of Medium's mistakes.
 When you are reading an article on medium there will always be this floating  social media sharing column.
 I don't think readers need rapid fire access to share an article.